 If you're an automation geek, you're familiar with Zapier and its powerful ability to connect apps and automate tasks in your day to day workflows.
-But did you know that you can use PixieBrix with Zapier to make it even more powerful?
+But did you know that you can use PixieBrix with Zapier automation to make it even more powerful?

 At first you might be like, why do I want to use both?
 Isn't Zapier strong enough to do everything on its own?